Alin0u/KI_Newsletter/Backend/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'KGN.KI-gestaerkte-Newsletter' is invalid and this project uses 'KGN.KIgestaerkteNewsletter' instead.
+* The original package name 'KGN.KI-gestaerkte-Newsletter' is invalid and this project uses 'KGN.kgn' instead.

 # Getting Started